yuvalmaor/devops-portfolio/README.md

 ## Prerequisites

-Before setting up this application, ensure you have the following installed:
+Before setting up this application, ensure you can use:

 - Docker
-- Kubernetes (k3s, EKS, or any other distribution)
+- Kubernetes (EKS)
 - Helm
 - Terraform
 - Git